Last updated: 29 July 2026

 BTR projects are purpose-built apartment buildings held long-term by a single institutional owner.
 Tenants get longer leases and more professional management; owners get a steadier yield than mum-and-dad landlords typically target.
 It's the dominant model for new urban rental supply in much of Europe, the UK and the US.

 In Australia, BTR development has been hampered historically by tax and structuring differences relative to ordinary residential investment.
-Recent Commonwealth measures – the existing BTR managed investment trust withholding rate and capital allowance settings – addressed those gaps.
-The 2026-27 Budget keeps them in place but ratchets up the affordable-housing dedication required to access the concessions.
+Commonwealth measures legislated at the end of 2024 – the cut in the BTR managed investment trust withholding rate and the higher capital works deduction – addressed those gaps.
+The 2026-27 Budget simply keeps them in place; it does not add new conditions or change the rates.

 Renters: what else the Budget does